Pride of Place 2019

 The expressions of interest will be assessed, per category, based on the Co-Operation Ireland criteria available on request from this office and at www.prideofplace.ie.

-Community group winners, runners up and special award recipients receive a trophy and small monetary prize at a special awards ceremony, hosted this year in Cork City Hall on Saturday, 17th November.
+Community group winners, runners up and special award recipients receive a trophy and small monetary prize at a special awards ceremony, hosted this year on 30th November in the Lyrath Estate Hotel, Kilkenny.

 Groups interested in being considered for nomination are asked to submit a written expression of interest, detailing their preferred Category with a one page typed summary (no more than 150 words) setting out their proposal to: